esphome/esphome-docs/components/sensor/xiaomi_ble.rst

 *****

 Cleargrass (Qingping) Temp & RH Lite, round body, segment LCD, encrypted, broadcasts temperature, humidity and battery status.
 Requires a bindkey in order to decrypt the received data (see :ref:`obtaining_the_bindkey`).
-The measures are broadcast every 10-15 minutes.
+The measurements are broadcast every 10-15 minutes.

 .. figure:: images/xiaomi_cgdk2.jpg
     :align: center